drtaru/rapid7-munkipkg/README.md

 Munkipkg can be obtained Here: https://github.com/munki/munki-pkg/tree/main

-* Drop the entire rapid7-munkipkg folder into the directory containing `munkipkg`
+* Modify `installRapid7/scripts/postinstall` and replace `%PASTETOKENHERE%` with your install token from the Rapid7 Agent download page. _EX: us:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_
-* Modify `/scripts/postinstall` and replace `%PASTETOKENHERE%` with your install token from the Rapid7 Agent download page. _EX: us:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_
+* Replace both blank placeholders of `agent_installer-xxx.sh` in `installRapid7/private/tmp/rapid7`with copies downloaded from the Rapid7 Agent download page.
-* Replace both blank placeholders of `agent_installer-xxx.sh` in `/private/tmp/rapid7`with copies downloaded from the Rapid7 Agent download page.
+* Drop the entire `installRapid7` folder into the directory containing `munkipkg`
 * Open a Terminal and navigate to the directory containing `munkipkg`
-* Run the following command: `./munkipkg rapid7-munkipkg`
+* Run the following command: `./munkipkg installRapid7`